 Managing money can be difficult in any relationship, but it becomes even more difficult when one spouse is lying about finances.
-The lies could be anything from hiding specific shopping trips to more extensive lies about gambling or extra debt that has happened.
-Lying about the amount that you make or hiding savings accounts can also be examples of lying about the finances.
+The lies could be anything, but they commonly include hiding the following:

 Before you confront your spouse, it is important to find out as much as possible about your current financial situation.
-This may mean going back and checking your bank statements over the past year to see if there is evidence that this may be a long-term situation.
-It is also important to have a general idea about the amount of money involved.
-When it is time to talk to your spouse you will then have specific examples and issues to discuss.
+This investigation may mean going back and checking your bank statements over the past year to see if there is evidence that this may be a long-term situation.
+It is also important to have a general idea of the amount of money involved.
+When it is time to talk to your spouse, you will then have specific examples and issues to discuss.

 Determine If This Behavior Is a Deal Breaker

-Since each situation is different and each relationship is different, it may be a different answer for each relationship.
-It is often a good idea to seek counseling when dealing with a situation like this.
-The counselor can help you discuss possible solutions, mediate between the two of you and even help you determine whether or not it is time for you to end the relationship.
-Lying about finances and hiding debt and other issues break trust and it can take time to repair.
-The other related behaviors such as gambling or other addictions may be affecting your relationship in other ways as well and may make it difficult to continue to move forward.
+Since each situation and relationship is different, answers will differ for each relationship, so it is often a good idea to seek counseling when dealing with a situation like this.
+The counselor can help you discuss possible solutions, mediate between the two of you and even help you determine whether it is time for you to end the relationship.

-If you do decide to stay together, you may want to consider separating finances until your spouse is able to prove that the behavior has stopped.
+If you do decide to stay together, you may want to consider separating finances until your spouse can prove that the behavior has stopped.
 The best way to do this is to set up a household budget where you each contribute the same percentage of your income to cover basic household needs.
 However, the rest of the money should be kept separate from each other.

-In a situation like this, you still need to be accountable to each other about how the money is being spent.
-Your spouse may need to show you that he is paying off the debt or has stopped specific spending habits, and that means being able to see his accounts and other behavior.
+In these situations, you still need to be accountable to each other about how the money is being spent.
+Your spouse may need to show you that they're paying off the debt or have stopped specific spending habits, which may require you to see their accounts and other behavior.
 However, that does not mean that you should have your spouse be a signer on your accounts.

 Set Up Clear Expectations

 It is important to set up clear expectations about what needs to be done to earn the trust back and rectify the situation.
-If debt is involved, it may be that the debt needs to be paid off completely as quickly as possible.
-If a shopping addiction was a problem, then regular attending a Shopaholics Anonymous meeting and seeking counseling may be necessary.
-If it is a gambling addiction seeking help to stop the addiction may be part of the process of rebuilding trust.
+If a debt is involved, it may be that the debt needs to be paid off completely as quickly as possible.
+If a shopping addiction was a problem, regularly attending Shopaholics Anonymous meetings and seeking counseling may be necessary.
+If it is a gambling addiction, seeking help to stop the addiction may be part of rebuilding trust.